Wondering “what is a pallet jack”?

 How to Operate an Electric Pallet Jack

-Before we get into how to operate an electric pallet jack, we need to address a very important question.
+Before delving into how to operate an electric pallet jack, it’s crucial to address a fundamental question.

 And that question is: